Not-ISellStuff/Basic-C2/README.md

 when you choose the server address do NOT type localhost instead type 127.0.0.1 if you want to listen locally

+**im also assuming that you have some networking knowdlege like the roles of the server and client**

 # How to use
 ```
 1. have python installed (pretty sure all libs used are built in)